Your Anniston Bankruptcy Lawyers

 You should consider obtaining one of our Anniston bankruptcy lawyers if:

-1) You are behind on payments on your house and/or vehicle and are threatened with foreclosure or repossession;
+1) You are behind on your mortgage and/or vehicle payment and are threatened with foreclosure or repossession;

 2) You are having to use credit cards to pay for necessities such as groceries and you cannot afford to pay your credit card or other bills;